Hidden Conflicts in Neural Networks and Their Implications for Explainability: Conclusion

 \subsubsection{Acknowledgements}

-We thank Matthew Wicker for his helpful feedback on an early vesion of this work.
-Our research was partially funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 101020934, ADIX) and by J.P.
-Morgan and by the Royal Academy of Engineering under the Research Chairs and Senior Research Fellowships scheme.
-Any views or opinions expressed herein are solely those of the authors.
+This research was partially supported by ERC under the EU's Horizon 2020 research and innovation programme (grant agreement no. 101020934, ADIX), by J.P.
+Morgan and the Royal Academy of Engineering under the Research Chairs and Senior Research Fellowships scheme (grant agreement no. RCSRF2021\textbackslash11\textbackslash45), by UKRI through the CDT in AI for Healthcare \url{https://ai4health.io/} (grant no. EP/S023283/1), by NIHR Imperial BRC (grant no. RDB01 79560) and by Brain Tumour Research Centre of Excellence at Imperial.